sonatype-nexus-community/iq-config-as-code/README.md

   The 'roles' API does not return the role permissionCategories via the GET call.
 Therefore this data cannot be scraped and persisted.
 Custom Role permissions must be re-applied.

   All password/token values are not returned when scraping config to JSON files.
-You will need to search the scrape/<config.json> file and replace the FAKE#~FAKE~SECRET~KEY~# entries.
+You will need to search the scrape/<config.json> file and replace the #~FAKE~SECRET~KEY~# entries.

 Changelog
 =========